Carvas91/Carlos_Vasconez_portfolio/DownloadDeClutter/ReadMe.md

 - **Google Colab:** An online platform that provided a more flexible environment for data analysis and manipulation.

 ## Conclusion
-`AutoClean-Downloads` serves as a testament to the power of automation and data analysis.
+`DownloadsDeClutter` serves as a testament to the power of automation and data analysis.
 By combining Python scripting with strategic use of data analysis tools, I was able to significantly declutter my Downloads folder without the tedium of manual file management.
 This project not only streamlined my immediate cleanup task but also provided a reusable tool for future file management needs.